 Click the filters menu on the left sidebar in “Entries” while viewing all your participants' entries to discover trends and isolate data.
 You can apply filters with regard to your close-ended questions, demographic info, scout groups or rankings, tags you and colleagues apply, or bookmarks.
-To see visualizations of the segment you've selected, just click on the "summary" icon tab on the top tabs.
+Filters will hold for each of the viewing modes (Grid, Summary, Analysis, and Map).

 2. Open subsequent parts

 When building your mission, you have the option of opening parts to scouts automatically or manually.
 This setting cannot be changed once your mission is launched.

 Regardless of the method used (automatic vs. manual), all scouts will see all parts of your mission.